Student Code of Conduct

 H. Abuse Notification

-In the event of a violation, Forsyth Tech will take action according to college procedure.
+In the event of a violation, Forsyth Tech will act according to college procedure.
 In the event of violation(s) of local, state, federal or international laws and regulations, Forsyth Tech will cooperate with the appropriate investigative agencies.

 I. Privacy Notification

-You DO NOT have a reasonable expectation of privacy with regard to your computer use, computer system accounts, electronic communications or data, including but not limited to, your email, files and all other account activity.
+You DO NOT have a reasonable expectation of privacy regarding your computer use, computer system accounts, electronic communications or data, including but not limited to, your email, files and all other account activity.
 Selective and continuous monitoring is in use, including, but not limited to, monitoring software.

 Rule 17.
 Unauthorized Distribution of Copyrighted Material